sandypockets/nextjs-blog-starter/_posts/getting-started.md

 yarn install
 ```

-or if you used npm:
+or if you used npm

 ```shell
 npm install